 Creating a national database for intelligence sharing is not a new idea.
 In its 2008 report, the Commission recommended that all ACL regulators contribute to the then AUZSHARE database of serious complaints and cases.
-However, its development faltered for a number of reasons, including IT interoperability, taxonomy issues and, ultimately, a lack of funding.
+However, its development faltered for a number of reasons, associated with IT interoperability, taxonomy and, ultimately, a lack of funding.

-The case for a national database should be revisited.
+The case for a national database for sharing information between regulators has potential merit and should be revisited.
 Improving digital technologies and data analytics point to large-scale data analysis becoming an area of increasing benefit for ACL regulators.
 These changes can be expected to increase the benefits of a national database.
 Such development should, as always, proceed only if justified by cost-benefit analysis, and with an implementation plan in place to tackle practical impediments such as IT interoperability.